squarism/squarism.github.io/_posts/2013-06-16-the-best-way-to-read-csv-in-ruby.markdown

 tags: []
 comments: []
 ---
-<p>CSV is awful.
+CSV is awful.
 CSV isn't well formed.
 It isn't hard to use because it's bloated and slow.
 CSV is hard to use because it's just a dumb data format.
-However, sometimes all you have is stupid data and <em>who cares, let's do this thing and blot out the memories</em>.</p>
+However, sometimes all you have is stupid data and _who cares, let's do this thing and blot out the memories_.

-<p>I assume you know how to use the CSV module that's built into Ruby.
+I assume you know how to use the CSV module that's built into Ruby.
 It's pretty easy.
 You just read a file in and you get some 2D array back.
-It usually comes out pretty horrible with long methods and little room for nice abstractions.</p>
+It usually comes out pretty horrible with long methods and little room for nice abstractions.

-<p>So what if you want to polish it up a little bit?
+So what if you want to polish it up a little bit?
 Maybe you aren't just going to kludge this thing again and hate yourself later?
 What if you aren't just going to load this into a database?
-What if you want to do some quick CSV analysis but at the same time make it come out sort of readable?</p>
+What if you want to do some quick CSV analysis but at the same time make it come out sort of readable?

-<p>Let's take a look at an abstraction layer and see how we could write a CSV loader for a guest list.
+Let's take a look at an abstraction layer and see how we could write a CSV loader for a guest list.
 We're going to have a dinner party and evite gave us a crappy CSV dump of who's responded so far.
 Well, it's what we have.
 But how many people are coming and how many groups aren't allergic to peanuts?
-We want to know how many peanut M&Ms to buy.</p>
+We want to know how many peanut M&Ms to buy.

-<p>Here's our data:</p>
+Here's our data:

 <pre>
 Name, Plus, RSVP'd, Peanut Allergies
 Tom DeLuise, 1, No, Yes